 Homework will be assigned (8 in total, one 15-point assignment for each chapter (Ch.13 - Ch.21) through WileyPlus.
-The assignments will be usually due the night right before the exam covering corresponding chapters but you should carefully check the due date of each assignment posted in WileyPlus as no late submissions will be accepted.
+The assignments will be due a few nights before the exam covering corresponding chapters but you should carefully check the due date of each assignment posted in WileyPlus as no late submissions will be accepted.

-It is important to stay current with all homework assignments and you are strongly advised to complete them as early as possible - it will be ideal if you work on the assignment while we discuss the corresponding chapter in class and finish it before we start discussing the next chapter.
+It is important to stay current with all homework assignments and you are strongly advised to complete them as early as possible - it will be ideal if you work on the assignment while we discuss the corresponding chapter in class and finish it before we start discussing the next chapter and before in-class quiz is scheduled for the chapter.